-G'day everyone, I'm sure we've all been in a spot where we've thought of are we already a leader, how we can become a leader, what is a leader anyway?
-Is that going to be something that's going to leverage your ability to achieve business freedom?
-Today, we've got Tim Stokes from Profit Transformations, and he's going to be talking about exactly that.
-How do you achieve business freedom and how do you make sure that you are a leader, you are developing your leadership skills, and you are continuing to develop leadership in your organisation.
+Have you been in a spot where you've wondered if you are a leader, how you can become a leader, what is a leader anyway?
+Tim Stokes from Profit Transformations discusses how you can become a leader, make sure you are developing your leadership skills, and you are continuing to develop leadership in your organisation.

 What is leadership?